Core motivation: fear of being controlled by others, not wanting to be vulnerable, desire to control their environment, power

-Before we jump into discussing the Eight’s characteristics, it’s important to mention that a lot of these qualities are, in fact, overcompensation for not wanting to feel weak or controlled by others.
+Before we jump into discussing type 8 characteristics, it’s important to mention that a lot of these qualities are, in fact, overcompensation for not wanting to feel weak or controlled by others.
 Their strength and power are often an attempt to hide their vulnerability and softer feelings.
-Spotting the type 8 isn’t complicated.
+Spotting type 8 isn’t complicated.
 Look for the following traits:

-- Presence.
-Eights have a powerful presence.
-They do not demand attention, they command attention by simply being present.
+Eights have a commanding presence.
+They do not demand attention; they command attention by merely being present.
 Challengers possess a special kind of energy that can be felt by others, and generally, they get all the respect and attention without any effort.
 Naturally dominant, Eights own the room!

-- Decisive.
-Eights are capable of making fast decisions even in difficult situations.
+Eights are capable of making fast decisions, even in stressful situations.
 They believe they must be able to deal with the big problems and are ready to take full responsibility for their choices.

-- Assertive.
-Eights are able to stand up for themselves and others.
-They will not accept mistreatment and they will be clear about their wants and needs.
+Eights can stand up for themselves and others.
+They will not accept mistreatment, and they will be clear about their wants and needs.

-- Leadership.
 Eights are natural leaders.
-Both male and female Eights would rather give orders than being ordered around, and it doesn’t matter if the Eight is a housewife or a CEO — they are going to lead and tell others what to do.
+Both male and female Eights would rather give orders than being ordered around.
+It doesn’t matter if the Eight is a housewife or a CEO — they are going to lead and tell others what to do.

-- Confident.
-Eights believe in their own capability to exert control over their environment and get the results they want.
+Eights believe in their capability to exert control over their environment and get the results they want.
 Because in their minds they aren’t limited by reality, they may appear overconfident and just “too much”.

-- Inspiring.
 Eights inspire others with their energy and vision.
-They believe in themselves and they also believe in others.
+They believe in themselves, and they also believe in others.
 They instill hope in others about what they can achieve and who they can become.

-- Rebellious.
-Because Eights don’t want others to control them and because they see themselves as strong protectors of the weak, they often rebel against established authorities and rules.
+Because Eights don’t want others to control them and because they see themselves as protectors of the weak, they often rebel against established authorities and rules.

-- Confrontational.
-Eights don’t tiptoe around problems, they confront whatever or whoever bothers them head on.
+Eights don’t tiptoe around problems; they confront whatever or whoever bothers them head-on.
 They believe that it’s much easier to communicate their feelings about the situation right away than to be stuck in a state of anger and resentment.

-- Vision.
-Eights are big picture thinkers.
+Eights are big-picture thinkers.
 They see an opportunity where others see only gloom and depression.
 They could take on a failing project and turn it into success.
-Eights are exceptionally hard workers — they work constantly and enjoy doing so.
+Eights are exceptionally hard workers — they work hard and enjoy doing so.

 Eights can sometimes overdo their forcefulness and express too much power.
 The Eight’s strengths may turn into weaknesses.

-- Intimidating.
 Eights want to give an impression that they are always in control of the situation, even when they aren’t.
-They may intimidate others by brandishing their power and authority, constantly ordering other people around and criticizing them.
+They may intimidate others by brandishing their power and authority, always ordering other people around and criticizing them.

-- Angry.
-When Eights feel they are about to loose their grip, they may explode into rage.
+When Eights feel they are about to lose their grip, they may explode into rage.
 With their ability to reason diminished, they don’t process things logically anymore and may say and do things without thinking.

-- Impatience.
 Eights want to move things forward as fast as they can.
-While they are great big picture thinkers, they often ignore important details, not even mentioning other people’s opinions and feelings.
+While they are great big-picture thinkers, they often ignore important details, not even mentioning other people’s opinions and feelings.

-- Aggressive.
-Eights believe that the best defense is a good offence and may attack others when they feel threatened.
-Just like pufferfish double their size when in danger, Eights have an ability to become “big” when threatened or presented with life’s challenges.
+Eights believe that the best defense is a good offense and may attack others when they feel threatened.
+Just like pufferfish double their size when in danger, Eights can become “big” when threatened or presented with life’s challenges.

-- Excessive behavior.
-Because Eights want to see themselves as “big” even when they aren’t necessarily that big or strong, they tend to engage in excessive behaviors, such as overeating, not sleeping enough, working too late at night or even partying too much.
+Because Eights want to see themselves as “big” even when they aren’t necessarily that big or strong, they tend to engage in extreme behaviors.
+Some examples would be overeating, not sleeping enough, working too late at night or even partying too much.

-- Insisting on being right.
-Eights believe they are the most powerful people in their surrounding, and because of this belief they assume that their opinion is the only right opinion to have.
-They may bend the truth to match their own perception without even being aware of what they are doing.
+They insist on being right.
+Eights believe they are the most influential people in their surrounding, and because of this belief, they assume that their opinions are the only correct opinions to have.
+They may bend the truth to match their perception without even being aware of what they are doing.

-- Workaholics.
-To affect their environment, build things and leave a legacy, Challengers need to be productive.
-But with their tendency to excessive behavior, Eights tend to overdo things and work too much and too late.
+To affect their environment, build things, and leave a legacy, Challengers need to be productive.
+But with their tendency to excessive behavior, Eights often overdo things and work too much and too late.
 They may feel anxious when they aren’t working and deny their natural human limitations or physical needs.

 Enneagram Type 8 Subtypes

-Self-Preservation Eights focus on protecting their own interests, Social Eights use their power and authority to protect others, and One-to-One Eights tend to be attention seekers and attempt to control others through their charisma and provocative behavior.
+Self-Preservation Eights focus on protecting their interests.
+Social Eights use their power and authority to protect others.
+One-to-One Eights tend to be attention seekers and attempt to control others through their charisma and provocative behavior.

-In addition to our main type, we are affected by the two neighboring types.
-It was said that there is no definite boundaries where one type ends and another one begins.
-In this case, the type 8 can be affected by the type 7 and the type 9.
-This results in two distinctive subtypes: the Eight with a Seven-Wing and the Eight (8w7) with a Nine-Wing (8w9).
+In addition to our primary type, we are affected by the two neighboring types.
+There are no definite boundaries where one type ends and another one begins.
+In this case, type 8 can be affected by type 7 and type 9.
+As a result, there are two distinctive subtypes: the Eight with a Seven-Wing (8w7) and the Eight with a Nine-Wing (8w9).

 How to Deal with Eights

-It is often asked why do Enneagram type 8 have this need to dominate and control others.
-This need stems from their deeply held conviction that the weak are constantly abused and taken advantage of by others, hence, they decided that they need to be strong to protect themselves and the people they love.
+Why do Enneagram type 8 have this need to dominate and control others?
+This need stems from their deeply held conviction that the weak are constantly abused and taken advantage of by others.
+Because of this belief, they decided that they need to be strong to protect themselves and the people they love.